Olongapo: Demographics

 In the 2020 census, the population of Olongapo, was 260,317 people, with a density of sigfig 260,317/185.00.

 Language

 The city's population speaks a wide array of the nation's main languages, specifically: Tagalog, Sambal, Kapampangan, Pangasinan and Ilocano.
 The phenomenon of mixing native languages with English (e.g. Taglish, a mixture of Tagalog and English) is also common, especially amongst the youth.
-Many more languages are also spoken from other denominations of people.
+Many more languages are also spoken.